Proverbs 17:10

 The wise receive correction, but fools resist discipline.

-10 A rebuke enters deeper into one who has understanding than a hundred lashes into a fool.
+10 A rebuke cuts into a man of discernment deeper than a hundred lashes cut into a fool.

 The wise receive correction, but fools resist discipline.